trimstray/nginx-admins-handbook/README.md

   - [x] _Use try_files directive to ensure a file exists_
   - [ ] _Don't pass all requests to the backend - use try_files_
   - [x] _Use return directive instead of rewrite for redirects_
+  - [ ] _Enable PCRE JIT to speed up processing of regular expressions_
   - [ ] _Set proxy timeouts for normal load and under heavy load_
   - [ ] _Configure kernel parameters for high load traffic_